AustinmJoseph/AD-Setup/README.md

 </p>

 <h1>Active Directory set up on Azure</h1>
-This tutorial shows how active directory is set up on Windows virtual machines within Azure.
+This tutorial shows how Active Directory is set up on Windows virtual machines within Azure.

 <h2>Environments and Technologies Used</h2>